 Three works were also given Highly Recommended status by the judge for ‘the expansiveness of their artistic visions and their vital, timely conversations about power and privilege: Odette Des Forges’ Woman Walks Into A Bar, Su-May Tan’s Lake Corona And Other Stories, and Emma Ashmere’s The Missing’.

-Three of the works in this year’s award will be published by short fiction publisher Spineless Wonders.
-Smacked by Dominique Hecq, The Bonesetter’s Fee and other stories by Rashida Murphy and Lake Malibu and other stories (entered as ‘Lake Corona and other stories’) by Su-May Tan will be released in print format in January, 2022.
+Three of the works in this year’s award will be published in ebook format by short fiction publisher Spineless Wonders.
+Smacked by Dominique Hecq, The Bonesetter’s Fee and other stories by Rashida Murphy and Lake Malibu and other stories (entered as ‘Lake Corona and other stories’) by Su-May Tan will also be released in print format in January, 2022.

 Now in its fourth year, this award is for prose works including short fiction collections, novellas as well as any hybrid prose forms up to 30,000 words in length.
 The writing may take the form of fiction or creative non-fiction.
 Collections of poetry will not be considered.
 The submission may be comprised of short stories, micro-fiction or novella.
 Submissions may also include reflective essays on the stories in the collection.
 Entries with audio-visual content, hyperlinks as well as text are encouraged.

 The award includes cash prize amounts of $3000 for the winner and $1000 for two runners-up as well as world-wide digital publication of all three winning entries as part of our Capsule Collections series.
 Winning entries will also be considered for production as audiobooks or audio-dramas.

 The judge for the 2021 Carmel Bird Digital Literary Award is Roanna Gonsalves who says this about the role: I am honoured and delighted to be judging The Carmel Bird Digital Literary Award 2021.
 I’d love to read work that is fresh and engaging, prose that is in vital conversation with our world.